So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 While this last way of turning your podcast into a YouTube video is the most tempting (because it’s simpler and possibly faster), it’s also the one that’s least likely to perform.

-Remember: Youtube is first and foremost a video platform! 🎥 A still image will not manage to interest Youtube users for very long.
+Remember: Youtube is first and foremost a video platform! 🎥 A still image won’t manage to interest Youtube users for very long.
 And this is true even if the audio content is good quality.

 So if you really want to get your video up quickly, or are unsure of what other content can accompany your audio, you can take your audio file and add a still picture to it and turn it into a video.